-Pacific Gymnastics opened its’ doors in 1995 to be a top-notch gymnastics school with new equipment and a safe, progression-based system for children of all ages and skill- level.
+Pacific Gymnastics opened its’ doors in 1995 as a safe, progression-based gymnastics club for children of all ages and skill- level.

 Candice Mullins is the owner and head coach of Pacific and still loves to share her joy for the sport.

 Starting as a gymnast herself, she began gymnastics here in Hilo.
 She was a fiercely competitive gymnast and captured several State titles.
 She attended St. Joseph High School and went on to Creighton University in Omaha, Nebraska.
 She finished her college education at the University of Hawaii at Hilo where she earned her teaching certificate and a Bachelor of Arts degree in Liberal Arts.

 While at UH Hilo, she was a part of the Uh Dance ensemble.
 After having her two daughters, Quinn and Faye, she returned to teaching and has been teaching for over 20 years.
 Gymnastics was always her passion, and when the opportunity arose for her to open her own gym, she took it.
 She has been coaching gymnastics and taking gymnasts to their peak levels for over 30 years.

 Coach Candi now spends her free time taking care of her Hilo properties and playing with her grandchildren.